 Eco-Express mode is the shortest cycle, running anywhere between 3-6 hours.
-This cycle is good to simply reduce the quantity of waste product you’re running and make room for more, particularly if you plan on running multiple loads in the Lomi before emptying the bucket.
+This cycle is good for simply reducing the quantity of waste product you’re running and making room for more, particularly if you plan on running multiple loads in the Lomi before emptying the bucket.

 The next longest cycle, Lomi-Approved mode, takes five to eight hours.
 This cycle is what they recommend when you are processing Lomi-approved bioplastics, compostable commercial goods, or compostable packaging.
 However, they recommend running this mode with 90% food waste and only 10% bioplastics or compostable goods/packaging, so you won’t be composting a lot of bioplastics or other compostables beyond your food waste at any given time.

 Finally, there is the longest mode, Grow mode.
 This cycle takes 16-20 hours to complete and runs at a much lower temperature than the other two cycles.
 The lower temperature is to avoid killing off the beneficial bacteria that you add when you include a Lomi pod at the time of starting your cycle.

 There’s only one single button on the Lomi device, so to switch between modes, you have to long-press the button until it switches to the mode you desire.
 Its default position is Eco, so if you just quick-press the button, that’s the cycle you will be operating.